 Countries currently participating in the Visa Waiver Program are: Andorra, Australia, Austria, Belgium, Brunei, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Portugal, San Marino, Singapore, Slovakia, Slovenia, South Korea, Spain, Sweden, Switzerland, Taiwan and the United Kingdom.

-Important note: Travelers from one of these countries who has traveled to Syria, Iraq or other country of concern as designated by the Secretary of Homeland Security (currently Iran, Libya, Somalia, Sudan and Yemen) per INA 217(a)(12) is not eligible to use the Visa Waiver Program and must apply for a B-1/B-2 visa at the U.S. Consulate.
+Important note: Lecturers who have traveled to Syria, Iraq or another country of concern as designated by the Secretary of Homeland Security (currently Iran, Libya, Somalia, Sudan and Yemen) are not eligible to use the Visa Waiver Program and must apply for a B-1/B-2 visa at the U.S. Consulate.

-International lecturers who are eligible for the VWP should present their Georgetown University letter of invitation along with their passport at the port of entry in order to enter the country for the purpose of business (WB).
+International lecturers who are eligible for the VWP should present their letter of invitation along with their passport at the port of entry in order to enter the country in WB status (Visa Waiver for Business).
 It is important that the visitor is admitted in WB status, not for the purpose of tourism (WT).
 Please see the VWP page for more information.

 Questions Regarding Honoraria and Reimbursements

 For more information regarding payment of these individuals, please visit the Tax Department website.